idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 #### The point of [money](/money)

-Money isn;t just to make piles, it's to enable you to do stuff.
+Money isn't just to make piles, it's to enable you to do stuff.
 Stuff does not equal stuff you don't use, stuff is actually often experiences.
 And most of the best stuff you can't buy.
 Yup, it's doing and it's with whom you are doing it.

 #### What would I do for less money